games-automata-play/games-automata-play.github.io/_posts/2019-09-23-applying_cnrs.md

 Do not overdo it: if you do not fit, they will not buy your fake arguments, in which case it is better to abstain on this point.

 **Cross positions**.
 There are often positions of the form "Section X to Section Y", for instance "a computer scientist in a maths lab".
-Look out for these, as if they are be a good fit for your profile then it's generally easier to get one of those.
+Look out for these, as if they are a good fit for your profile then it's generally easier to get one of those.

 ## Good luck!